AdaCore/why3/doc/manpages.rst

 are grouped together under several tabs.

 Note that there are to different buttons to close that dialog.
-The “Close” button will make modifications of any of these settings effective only for the current run of the GUI.
-The “Save&Close” button will save the modified settings in Why3 configuration file, to make them permanent.
+The :guilabel:`Close` button will make modifications of any of these settings effective only for the current run of the GUI.
+The :guilabel:`Save&Close` button will save the modified settings in Why3 configuration file, to make them permanent.

-Tab *General Settings*
+Tab :guilabel:`General`
     allows one to set various general settings.

     -  the limits set on resource usages: